dcmi/dctap-python/docs/elements/valueConstraintType/IRIStem/index.rst

     DCTAP instance
         Shape
             shapeID:                 default
-            Statement Constraint
+            Statement Template
                 propertyID:          dcterms:subject
                 valueConstraint:     ['http://lod.nal.usda.gov/nalt/']
                 valueConstraintType: iristem

 This module will superficially check whether the value constraint looks like an IRI and, if not, emit a warning.

 .. csv-table::
    :file: IRIStem_non_iri.csv